Thai turkey lettuce cups

 - Cut a small corner from the ground turkey packaging and drain off any excess liquid.
 Transfer to a plate; pat dry with a paper towel.

-- Peel the cucumber, if desired, and trim off the ends; cut the cucumber in half lengthwise, then into ¼-inch-wide strips.
-Cut the strips crosswise into ¼-inch cubes.
+- Peel the cucumber, if desired, and trim off the ends; cut the cucumber in half lengthwise.
+Cut the halves lengthwise into ¼-inch-thick slices, the slices lengthwise into ¼-inch-wide strips, and the strips crosswise into ¼-inch pieces.

 - Trim the root ends from the scallions; thinly slice the scallions.